MoutonRedstone/MoutonRedstone/README.md

 - 👀 I’m interested in videogame creation and artificial intelligence
 - 🌱 I’m currently learning kotlin devlopment with android studio
 - 💞️ I’m not looking to collaborate on anything
-- 📫 How to reach me : I don't want to get contacted
+- 📫 How to reach me : mouton.redstone@gmail.com

 <!---
 MoutonRedstone/MoutonRedstone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.